 This includes careers requiring CAD skills, CNC machine operatives, mechanical and electrical engineering skills including at technician level and strategic marketing to name but a few.

 European and global agreements on more energy efficient technology are creating demand for new engineering solutions.
 Mechanical engineers are at the forefront of designing everything from better forms of green energy and zero emission engines to the latest breed of nuclear power stations.
 It’s a highly skilled profession but has multiple entry routes.

 - physical scientists

 The Health and Life sciences sector is one of Northern Ireland’s most important sectors.
 The sector combines all elements of science and technology that contribute to the discovery and development of products for the healthcare and wellbeing of humans and animals.

-To find out more about any of the jobs listed above and the skills and qualifications needed for that career, use the Careers A-Z tool on the following page:
+To find out more about any of the jobs listed above and the skills and qualifications needed for that career, use the Career A-Z tool.

 For additional detailed information on future labour market opportunities and the skills needed (including employment prospects by level of education and by subject area) for the Northern Ireland economy, visit: